-Confirming the Existence of a Significant Emergency or Dangerous Situation and Initiating the Emergency Alert System

-When campus first responders confirm that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, they will notify appropriate campus administrators as well as local public emergency responders (police, firefighters) if appropriate.
-Reports to the campus administration of emergencies on campus can be confirmed either through the dispatching of a staff member to the location to assess the situation or through multiple independent reports which can be assumed to be made in good faith.
+Confirming the Existence of a Significant Emergency or Dangerous Situation and Initiating the Emergency Alert System administration of emergencies on campus can be confirmed either through the dispatching of a staff member to the location to assess the situation or through multiple independent reports which can be assumed to be made in good faith.
 Emergencies off campus will be confirmed by either report from or verification by local public safety resources.
 These may be indirect (such as the monitoring of local media such as radio traffic).
 The campus's authorized representatives will immediately initiate all or some portions of the campus's emergency alert system in the case of any verified emergency.
 It should be noted that circumstances may require deviation from the above procedure to maximize the safety of the community.